Tootgarook

 Educational outcomes in Tootgarook fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.1%, significantly lower than Greater Melbourne's average of 37.0%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are the most common at 12.6%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 43.7% of residents aged 15+ holding them, including advanced diplomas (12.3%) and certificates (31.4%).
-Educational participation is high, with 27.5% currently enrolled in formal education: 10.0% in primary, 8.0% in secondary, and 3.0% in tertiary education.
+Vocational credentials are prevalent, with 43.7% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.3% and certificates for 31.4%.

-Educational participation is notably high, with 27.5% of residents currently enrolled in formal education.
+Educational participation is high, with 27.5% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 8.0% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education